 We arrived at a waterhole, which was alive with birds and surrounded by game.
 Birds included a HOTTENTOT TEAL, and five new trip ticks, an African Fish Eagle, a Grey Heron, an African Spoonbill, two Red-knobbed Coots and six Red-billed Teal.
-Also there was two pairs of Blacksmith Plovers, 20+ Black-headed Herons, 10+ Sacred Ibises, 13 Cattle Egrets, three Great White Pelicans, 70+ Egyptian Geese, four Yellow-billed Storks, two Common Moorhens, a Black Crake, a Purple Swamphen and a Hamerkop.
+Also there was two pairs of Blacksmith Plovers, 20+ Black-headed Herons, 10+ Sacred Ibises, 13 Cattle Egrets, three Great White Pelicans, 70+ Egyptian Geese, four Yellow-billed Storks, two Common Moorhens, a Black Crake, an African Swamphen and a Hamerkop.

 In the waterhole were 60+ Hippopotamus and around the edges a pack of 11 Spotted Hyenas were mischievously causing the game to stampede without any real thought of catching anything.